BC Lions: A New Home, the New Western powerhouse (1983-1987)

-In January 1983, former Edmonton defensive coordinator Don Matthews was named BC's new head coach.
+In January of the 1983 CFL season, former Edmonton defensive coordinator Don Matthews was named BC's new head coach.
 The Lions also moved into the domed BC Place Stadium, their new home stadium, which opened in June 1983.
 The quarterback-receiver combination of Dewalt to Fernandez led the Lions' attack, while the defence set a new CFL record of 42 interceptions.
 The Lions finished 11–5 for the second-best record in team history and returned to first place for the first time since the 1964 season.
 They stormed into the playoffs, defeating Winnipeg in the Western Division finals, 39–21.
 The Western Division champions hosted the Toronto Argonauts in the 71st Grey Cup, ending a 19-year absence from the classic.
 BC Place fans watched the Argonauts defeat their hometown team in a taut 18–17 contest.

 In 1984, the Lions' biggest trade since the Joe Kapp deal brought CFL All-Star James "Quick" Parker to their defence from Edmonton.
 The Lions again finished first in the Western Division with a league-leading 12–3–1 record, but the second straight first-place finish was dampened by the late-season loss of quarterback Roy Dewalt to injury.
 In a repeat Western finals matchup at BC Place, Winnipeg triumphed 31–14 and went on to win their first Grey Cup since 1962.
 Average crowds in excess of 40,000 in each of the first two years at BC Place reversed the team's financial fortunes, with stockholders receiving early repayment.
 Lions greats Joe Kapp and linebacker Tom Brown were inducted into the Canadian Football Hall of Fame.